andrezeitz/z-padel-milestone-5/README.md

 ##### Solution:

-Found the bug in checkout.models that I had put * 10 to the total amount when it should be devided by 100 to calculate the correct delivery fee.
+Found the bug in checkout.models that I had put * 10 to the total amount when it should be divided by 100 to calculate the correct delivery fee.

 Wrong: